 In 1926, Hartford had a franchise in the National Football League known as the Hartford Blues.

-In 1940, non-Hispanic whites were 98% of the population in Connecticut.
+In 1940, Non-Hispanic whites were 98% of the population in Connecticut.

-On February 16, 1943, the lowest temperature recorded in Connecticut was −32 °F (−36 °C) in Falls Village.
+On February 16, 1943, the lowest temperature recorded in Connecticut was observed in Falls Village, which was −32 °F (−36 °C).

 In 1952, Prescott Bush began representing Connecticut in the U.S. Senate.

-In 1954, Hurricane Carol impacted the state.
+In 1954, Hurricane Carol impacted Connecticut.

 In 1960, Connecticut county governments were mostly eliminated, with the exception of sheriffs elected in each county.

-On January 22, 1961, the lowest temperature recorded in Connecticut was −32 °F (−36 °C) in Coventry.
+On January 22, 1961, the lowest temperature recorded in Connecticut was observed in Coventry, which was −32 °F (−36 °C).

 In 1968, commercial operation began for the Connecticut Yankee Nuclear Power Plant in Haddam.